 Companies that provide fleet control software are required to transmit the following vehicle data to SUTRAN.

 Approximately 82% of Peruvians drive their vehicles below the minimum standard of what is considered to be good driving, according to a study called "Driving Style" carried out by road safety company Tracklink.

 This minimum standard of good driving considers having a 9% frequency of accidents, which is the maximum percentage "acceptable" in the European Union.
 In the case of Peru, this number is above 40%.
 Moreover, on a 0-100 scale with 100 being best, 82% of drivers in Peru failed to reach the 55-point minimum considered to be acceptable driving.
 The average score in Peru was 38.3.

-Part of the government’s 2019-30 national competitiveness and productivity plan, the regulations set subsequent electromobility milestones that envision decentralized pilot projects by 2021, Peruvian technical standards for charging stations by 2025 and electric buses operating in Lima, Arequipa and Trujillo by 2030.
+Part of the government’s 2019-30 national competitiveness and productivity plan, the regulations set subsequent electromobility milestones aimed at decentralizing pilot projects by 2021, setting technical standards for charging stations by 2025, and plans to have electric buses operating in Lima, Arequipa and Trujillo by 2030.

 Peru loses 5.5% of GDP due to mobility problems: 1.5% in accidents, 1.5% in health, 1.5% in lost time and 1% on fuel.

 - In Lima, about 16% of its residents use their own cars to get to and from work.

 - Approximately 57% of residents in Lima spend more than two hours a day traveling back and forth to work.

 - As such, 8% of the residents in the city have moved closer to their work or place of study to reduce the time and cost of commuting.